DegeneratorX/computacao-grafica-1-freecam3d/glfw/README.md

  - [Wayland] Bugfix: Window maximization events were not emitted
  - [Wayland] Bugfix: `glfwRestoreWindow` assumed it was always in windowed mode
  - [Wayland] Bugfix: `glfwSetWindowSize` would resize a full screen window
- - [Wayland] Bugfix: A window content scale event would be emitted every time the window resized
+ - [Wayland] Bugfix: A window content escala event would be emitted every time the window resized
  - [Wayland] Bugfix: If `glfwInit` failed it would close stdin
  - [Wayland] Bugfix: Manual resizing with fallback decorations behaved erratically